coffeebeats/example-expo-asset-registry-bug/README.md

 > NOTE: You can skip these steps if you've clone this repository.
 These are included for documentation purposes.

-The following steps have already been taken care of in this example repository.
-However, this documents the steps taken to get there.

 1. Run the following command to generate the initial project,selecting `Blank (TypeScript)` as the template type:

     ```sh